Robert Dahlgren

 Björn Thomas Robert Dahlgren (born 1 December 1979 in Skellefteå) is a Swedish auto racing driver who currently competes for the Scandinavian Touring Car Championship.
 He previously competed in Australia and New Zealand for a single season in the V8 Supercars Championship for Garry Rogers Motorsport, as well as in the World and for Polestar Racing, making him the longest-serving factory-supported Volvo driver.

 Career

-In 1998 he won the Nordic and Swedish Formula Ford Championships, before racing in Great Britain with Formula Ford.
+In 1998, Dahlgren won the Nordic and Swedish Formula Ford Championships, before racing in Great Britain with Formula Ford.
 He won the Formula Ford Championship in 2001.
 He switched to British Formula 3 in 2002, finishing seventeenth in his first year.
-In his second year he finished ninth on points in 2003.
-Since 2004 he has competed in the STCC, every season with Volvo.
+In his second year, he finished ninth on points in 2003.
+Since 2004, he has competed in the STCC, every season with Volvo.
 He has finished as runner-up twice in 2004 and 2007.